Stine Kufaas: Early life and career

 She grew up in Buvika, a settlement which had 1,856 inhabitants in 2009.
 She represented the club Trondheim Friidrett.

 In 2003, she recorded 1.78 metres as a personal best.
 This was recorded in the qualification round at the 2003 European Youth Olympic Festival.
 In the final round she jumped 1.76 metres to record a fifth place.
 She also won her first national championship medal, a bronze.
 She struggled more in the 2004 season, recording 1.73 as a season's best.
 Near the end of the year it became clear that she had struggled with infectious mononucleosis.

 In 2005 a "lift project" was set up by the national association.
 It was spearheaded by former World Championships competitor Anne Gerd Eieland, and in total, seven women were a part of the project.
 Coaches were Dan Simion and Adrian Proteasa while the architect of the project was Terje Totland.
 Simion soon left, but Hanne Haugland was added as a coach.
 Also, the project was shrunk to four jumpers, because injury struck some of the project members.
 The goal was to have two jumpers qualified for the 2008 Olympic Games.
-Around this time, Kufaas still lived in Buvika, and trained in the nearby city Trondheim (Strinda) as well as in the local Bøndernes Hus.
-Traditionally a social house for the farmers' community, Bøndernes Hus was reinvented by Kufaas and her coach as a makeshift high jump arena, with modest economic support from Skaun municipality and local businesses.
+Around this time, Kufaas still lived in Buvika, and trained in the nearby Trondheim Municipality as well as in the local Bøndernes Hus.
+Traditionally a social house for the farmers' community, Bøndernes Hus was reinvented by Kufaas and her coach as a makeshift high jump arena, with modest economic support from Skaun Municipality and local businesses.
 The "lift project" was disestablished after the 2006 season, however.